 Amos N. Guiora is Professor of Law at the S.J.
 Quinney College of Law, the University of Utah and Lieutenant Colonel (Ret.) in the Israel Defense Forces.
-He is actively involved in the effort to legislate Holocaust-Genocide education in Utah public schools.
+He is actively involved in bystander legislation efforts in Utah and in other states around the country.

 Guiora has an A.B. in history from Kenyon College, a J.D. from Case Western Reserve University School of Law, and a Ph.D from Leiden University.

 Guiora has published extensively both in the United States and Europe on issues related to national security, limits of interrogation, religion and terrorism, the limits of power, multiculturalism and human rights.
 He is the author of several books, including Freedom from Religion: Rights and National Security (2009) and Tolerating Intolerance: The Price of Protecting Extremism (2014), The Crime of Complicity: The Bystander in the Holocaust, and most recently Earl Warren, Ernesto Miranda and Terrorism (2018).